Phoenix Wright: Ace Attorney – Justice for All: Plot

-The third case, "Turnabout Big Top", focuses on circus magician Maximillion Galactica, who is accused of murdering his employer Russell Berry in a dispute.
-Despite Franziska's interference, Phoenix and his team prove that Acro, one of Max's fellow performers, framed him after mistakenly killing Russell, having intended to kill his daughter Regina in revenge for an incident that left his brother in a coma.
+After Maya's trial, Phoenix is hired by policewoman Maggey Byrde, who is accused of murdering her boyfriend, policeman Dustin Prince.
+However, he is attacked with a fire extinguisher before the trial and suffers amnesia as a result.
+Gradually regaining his memory during the trial, Phoenix exposes Richard Wellington, a con artist testifying for the prosecution, as both the murderer and Phoenix's attacker.
+Later, circus magician Maximillion Galactica is accused of murdering his employer Russell Berry following a salary dispute.
+Despite Franziska's interference, Phoenix proves that Acro, one of Max's fellow performers, framed him after mistakenly killing Berry, having intended to kill Berry's daughter in revenge for an incident that left his brother comatose.

-In the final case, "Farewell, My Turnabout", Maya is kidnapped by assassin Shelly de Killer, who threatens to kill her if Phoenix does not win an acquittal for his client, actor Matt Engarde, who has been arrested for killing his rival, Juan Corrida.
-As a "present", de Killer stages an assassination attempt on Franziska by shooting her, rendering her unable to act as prosecutor.
+During an awards ceremony, Maya is kidnapped by assassin Shelly de Killer, who threatens to kill her if Phoenix does not win an acquittal for actor Matt Engarde, who has been arrested under suspicion of killing his rival, Juan Corrida.
+As a "present", de Killer shoots Franziska, rendering her unable to act as prosecutor.
 At the last second, Edgeworth arrives and steps in to replace her.
-Phoenix is horrified to learn that Engarde is in actuality a cruel psychopath who hired de Killer to commit the murder, and becomes increasingly pressured over deciding whether or not to convict Engarde at the cost of Maya's life.
-With Phoenix resorting to increasingly desperate acts to prolong the trial, Edgeworth offers to help him save Maya, explaining that he has been leading a task force to apprehend de Killer.
-Using a tape that Engarde had recorded as blackmail, Phoenix reveals that Engarde planned to blackmail de Killer after the trial.
-De Killer becomes furious, cancels his contract with Engarde, and declares him his next target.
-Fearing for his life, Engarde suffers a breakdown, pleads guilty and is convicted of Juan's murder.
-As a reward for Phoenix's help, de Killer releases Maya, who subsequently reunites with Pearl and all of their friends.
+While in court, Phoenix points to evidence that proves that Engarde's manager, Adrian Andrews, planted evidence to frame Engarde, suggesting that she is Corrida's murderer; Andrews exercises her right to remain silent.
+However, Phoenix is horrified when he later discovers that Engarde is the one who hired de Killer to assassinate Juan to prevent him and Andrews from revealing a scandal at the awards ceremony that would have destroyed Engarde's reputation.
+Phoenix subsequently has an internal dilemma over whether to convict Engarde at the cost of Maya's life, or acquit him, which would save Maya but have Andrews take the fall for Corrida's murder.
+With help from Edgeworth and evidence obtained by Franziska, Phoenix reveals to de Killer that Engarde betrayed his trust and planned to blackmail him with hidden camera footage of the murder.
+Furious, de Killer cancels his contract with Engarde and declares him his next target; fearing for his life, Engarde pleads guilty.
+As thanks for Phoenix revealing Engarde's betrayal, de Killer releases Maya, who reunites with Phoenix and Pearl.

-Edgeworth explains that his absence was spent soul-searching for "the answer" as to what it means to be a prosecutor, and he and Phoenix reconcile, while Franziska pledges to renounce her profession in disgrace.
-Edgeworth confronts her at the airport, where Franziska breaks down in tears and admits that she is jealous of Edgeworth and wanted to destroy him, but now feels that she cannot with such huge losses on her record.
-Recognizing that she needs to find the same answers he did, she returns to her native Germany with a picture of Phoenix in her possession.
+Edgeworth explains that his absence was spent soul-searching for "the answer" as to what it means to be a prosecutor; he and Phoenix reconcile, while Franziska leaves.
+Edgeworth confronts her at the airport, where Franziska breaks down and admits her jealousy of Edgeworth and desire to prove herself superior to him, but now feels that she cannot with such huge losses on her record.
+Recognizing that she needs to find the same answers he did, she returns to Germany.
+There is also a bad ending where Engarde is found not guilty, and Andrews is subsequently convicted; as a result, Phoenix gives up practicing law and, despite being certain that de Killer released Maya, he never sees her again.

-There is also an alternate ending, where Engarde is declared innocent, and his manager is convicted in a later trial, leaving an uncertain future for both Maya and Phoenix.